IshitBhargava/RoboticArm/README.md

 <pre>You will also need a Mechanical model of the arm.
 Sources are attached below:
 If you do not have a 3D printer: <href>https://amzn.in/d/92INVpi</href>
-If you do have a 3D printer:
+If you do have a 3D printer (How To Mechatronics): <href>https://cults3d.com/en/3d-model/various/arduino-based-robot-arm-howtomechatronics</href>
 </pre>
 __________________________________________________________________________________________